-The most successful game ever made isn't World of Warcraft, Tetris or even The Sims.
+The most successful game ever made isn't World of Warcraft, Tetris or even

 Less obvious than Solitaire, less concentration required to play.
 What better way to hide from the boss while waiting for the internet to be invented?

 Like most Windows games, there's more to Minesweeper than just killing time.
 It was partly intended as a way of teaching people basic mouse controls in an era where most computing had been text-based.
 Left click for the mines.
 Right click to place a flag.

 The more advanced Solitaire was a primer for drag-and-drop controls, just as the more recent puzzler Inkball was intended to get people more comfortable with pen based controls on the Tablet PCs that never actually took off.

 Easily the least memorable of the set was Hover, partly because 3D in Windows is no longer a technological feat by anyone's standards, but mostly because it was astronomically dull.
 Still, it has its fans, and it served as an excellent way for Microsoft to prove that Windows 95 had a chance of replacing DOS as the gamer's operating system of choice.